electricimp/Parse/README.md

 . . .

-// Update the sensor definition with its manufacturer
+// Update the sensor definition with its manufacturer data

 sensor.set("make", "BMP")